Jersey Shore: Belmar

 Belmar is a popular vacation destination due to its natural and recreational resources.
 Its boardwalk and town offer shops, restaurants, an active arts scene, sporting events, festivals, and a variety of family-oriented activities.
-Belmar is also a popular party town for young adults and college students, featuring bars such as D’Jais and Bar Anticipation, which are some of the top-rated in the state.
+Belmar is also a popular party town for young adults and college students.
 Belmar is among the most popular surf spots on the East Coast, frequently hosting surfing events and competitions.

 Spring Lake

-Spring Lake is home to many old homes and tree-lined streets, in contrast to the many tourist-oriented towns on the Jersey Shore.
-During the Gilded Age of the late 19th and early 20th centuries, Spring Lake developed into a coastal resort for members of New York City and Philadelphia high society, in a similar fashion to the communities of Newport, Rhode Island, and Bar Harbor, Maine.
-Historic buildings from this era include the Martin Maloney Cottage and the Audenried Cottage.
+Spring Lake is easily recognized by its tree lined streets, stately mansions, and seasonal cottages (of which few remain).
+During the Gilded Age of the late 19th and early 20th centuries, prominent members of New York City and Philadelphia high society purchased a large tract of farmland with the vision of creating a resort and religious retreat area catering to the wealthy- similar in fashion to the communities of Newport, Rhode Island, and Bar Harbor, Maine.
+Grand hotels and guest cottages were constructed to accommodate an anticipated influx well-to-do seasonal visitors.
+Notably, in 1900 many of the largest hotels were destroyed by fire, leaving way for wealthy families to construct houses for year-round living.
+But to this day, few original structures remain; as it is now commonplace to raise lots and demolish structures in order to make way for the largest homes possible.
+Of those still in existence, the Martin Maloney Cottage and the Audenried Cottage serve as examples of what now remains.

 Manasquan

-Manasquan has a downtown area with many small businesses.
-The Algonquin Arts Theatre is a historic 540-seat theatre, built in 1938 as a movie house but converted to a professional live performance space in May 1994.
-Over the course of the 20th century, traditional beach bungalows were demolished and replaced with much larger single-family dwellings, helping to turn Manasquan into a predominately year-round residential community with less of a focus on summer tourism.
+Manasquan has an active downtown area defined by its Main Street, lined with small businesses and original Victorian houses.
+It is home to a historic 540-seat theatre, named after the Native American tribe that inhabited the land before European settlement.
+Built in 1938 as a movie house, it converted during May 1994 to a professional theatre.
+Over the course of the 20th century, much of the traditional neighborhood beach bungalows were demolished and replaced with dwellings to accommodate larger single families, helping turn Manasquan into a predominately year-round residential community, easing the focus on summer tourism.

 The Manasquan Inlet is the northern terminus of the inland portion of the Intracoastal Waterway.
 It provides surfers with waves that are corralled, refracted, and enlarged by the jetty protruding out into the Atlantic Ocean.